Chekhanadski/ecommerce-app/README.md

-# Welcome to the 'Exclusive' online shopping platform
+# Welcome to Exclusive' online shopping platform

 ## View the Project